Published May 7, 2026

 How to Build an AI-Powered Automated News Channel in 2026: Complete Free Tutorial

-Joshua Kishaba·AI Mastery·Subscribe
+YouTubeJoshua Kishaba·AI Mastery·Subscribe

-150 minBeginnerFree
+150 minbeginnerfree

 Learn how to create a fully automated AI news channel using free tools for avatars, voiceovers, and subtitles in this comprehensive step-by-step tutorial.

 This page may contain affiliate links.
-If you purchase through these links, we may earn a commission at no extra cost to you.
+We may earn a commission at no extra cost to you.
 Full disclosure.

 Introduction